-Madisonville is a very small city located in the state of Tennessee.
-With a population of 4,783 people and two constituent neighborhoods, Madisonville is the 128th largest community in Tennessee.
+Madisonville is a somewhat small city located in the state of Tennessee.
+With a population of 5,121 people and four constituent neighborhoods, Madisonville is the 114th largest community in Tennessee.

-The per capita income in Madisonville in 2010 was $15,372, which is low income relative to Tennessee and the nation.
-This equates to an annual income of $61,488 for a family of four.
-Madisonville also has one of the higher rates of people living in poverty in the nation, with 40.57% of its population below the federal poverty line.
+The per capita income in Madisonville in 2018 was $25,304, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
+This equates to an annual income of $101,216 for a family of four.

+Madisonville is a somewhat ethnically-diverse city.
 The people who call Madisonville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Madisonville residents report their race to be White, followed by Native American.
-Important ancestries of people in Madisonville include German, English, Polish, and Scots-Irish.
+The greatest number of Madisonville residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Madisonville include German, Irish, French, English, and Scots-Irish.

 The most common language spoken in Madisonville is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and Italian.